 Throw away any unused Duac® gel after 60 days or Benzaclin® gel after 3 months, or Onexton™ after 10 weeks.

 Precautions while using Clindoxyl

 It is important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.

 This medicine may cause diarrhea, and in some cases it can be severe.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

 This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.
 You may need to wear protective clothing, such as a hat.

-If you develop severe swelling, shortness of breath, or any allergic reaction to this medicine, stop using the medicine and check with your doctor right away.
+If you develop severe swelling, shortness of breath, or any allergic reaction to this medicine, check with your doctor right away.